Louis Weinstock: Investigations

 Weinstock was indicted under the Smith Act on June 20, 1950, along with twenty other leaders in the Party.
 Following his arrest, a group of 40 trade union leaders formed the Trade Union Committee to Defend Louis Weinstock to support his legal defense.
-On February 3, 1953, Weinstock was found guilty of violating the Smith Act and sentenced to three years in prison.
-While in prison, Weinstock became friends with fellow inmate Dashiell Hammett and he later attended Hammett's funeral in 1961.
+On February 3, 1953, he was found guilty of violating the Smith Act and sentenced to three years in prison.
+While in prison, he became friends with fellow inmate Dashiell Hammett and he later attended Hammett's funeral in 1961.
 In August 1959, Weinstock was subpoenaed to testify in front of the House Un-American Activities Committee with 10 other teachers from the Faculty of Social Science, as part of the Committee's investigation into Communist teachers.

+Death

-Weinstock died on heart failure in 1994, in Redlands, California.
+Weinstock died of heart failure in Redlands, California on November 26, 1994.